Dre Campbell Farm

 Birds, toads, owls, snakes, and raccoons actively hunt these pests [3].

-Certain insect species, such as parasitic wasps and ground beetles, will also attack mole crickets or their eggs.
-Ants destroy their eggs.
+Some insects, like parasitic wasps and ground beetles, attack mole crickets or their eggs.
+Ants destroy their eggs, too.

 7. Beneficial Nematodes